18/12/23

 (© Ramzi – stock.adobe.com)

-National initiative Emiratisation platform called NAFIS is designed to enhance the competitiveness of the Emirati workforce in the job market, specifically in the private sector.
+A national initiative emiratisation platform called NAFIS is designed to enhance the competitiveness of the Emirati workforce in the job market, specifically in the private sector.

-NAFIS includes reforms, financial incentives, and other governmental benefits encouraging companies to participate in the award, driving work opportunities for both young and experienced Emiratis in the private sector.
+NAFIS includes reforms, financial incentives, and other governmental benefits that encourage companies to participate in the award.
+This drives work opportunities for both young and experienced Emiratis in the private sector.
 Find out more about the NAFIS platform here.

 Nafis Award, launched in 2022-2023, aims to honor top private sector companies’ contributions to Emiratisation and recognizes outstanding Emirati talents.
 Aligned with the UAE government’s vision, the award motivates private enterprises to increase Emirati workforce participation, fostering national economic development.